Business Japanese Proficiency Test(BJT)

 The majority of candidates are at J2 and J3 levels.

-Procedure to Take the Test
+Procedure To Take the Test

 The procedure to take the test is as follows: